Dodger Stadium: Retired numbers

 In addition to those of Don Drysdale (53), Sandy Koufax (32), and Don Sutton (20), the retired numbers of Pee Wee Reese (1), Jackie Robinson (42), Duke Snider (4), Tommy Lasorda (2), Walter Alston (24), Roy Campanella (39), Jim Gilliam (19), Gil Hodges (14), and Fernando Valenzuela (34) are mounted on the club level facade near the left field foul pole.
 Also honored on the left field line in addition to the retired numbers are broadcasters Vin Scully and Jaime Jarrin, and longtime owner Walter O'Malley.

-Statues
+Statues and displays

 On April 15, 2017, to mark the 70th anniversary of Robinson's major league debut, the Dodgers unveiled a bronze statue of the historic player in the stadium's left-field plaza.
 The 800 lb sculpture, made by sculptor Branly Cadet, depicts Robinson sliding into home plate as a rookie.

-On June 18, 2022, the Dodgers unveiled a bronze statue of Sandy Koufax in the centerfield plaza, next to the statue of Robinson, which had been moved there in 2020 as part of renovations.
+On June 18, 2022, the Dodgers unveiled a bronze statue of Sandy Koufax in the Centerfield Plaza, next to the statue of Robinson, which had been moved there in 2020 as part of renovations.
 The sculpture, which was also made by Cadet, depicts Koufax's signature leg kick as he goes into his windup.

+As part of the Dodgers' annual LGBTQ+ Pride Night on June 5, 2026, a permanent exhibit commemorating gay players Billy Bean and Glenn Burke was added to the Centerfield Plaza.
+The stadium previously relaunched "Christian Faith and Family Day" on July 30, 2023, in response to previous Pride events at the stadium.